ansys/pymapdl/docs/source/user_guide/mapdl.rst

     mapdl.solve()

-Some commands can only be run non-interactively from within in a script.  ``pyansys`` gets around this restriction by writing the commands to a temporary input file and then reading the input file.
+Some commands can only be run non-interactively from within in a script.
+PyMAPDL gets around this restriction by writing the commands to a temporary input file and then reading the input file.
 To run a group of commands that must be run non-interactively, set the ``MAPDL`` object to run a series of commands as an input file by using ``non_interactive`` as in this example: